Hawart History, Family Crest & Coats of Arms

 - Origins Available:

-The name Hawart reached England in the great wave of migration following the Norman Conquest of 1066.
-The name Hawart is for a person who was in charge of protecting an enclosed forest from damage by vandals, animals, and poachers.
+The many generations and branches of the Hawart family can all place the origins of their surname with the ancient Anglo-Saxon culture.
+Their name reveals that an early member worked as a person who was in charge of protecting an enclosed forest from damage by vandals, animals, and poachers.
 The name was originally derived from the Old English haye, which meant enclosure.
 Another source notes the name as an occupational name as in " 'the hayward,' a keeper of cattle, literally 'hedge-watcher'".

 "The duties of the hayward were of a varied nature.
 His chief task seems to have been to guard the cattle at pasture; but he also protected the crops from thieves, trimmed the hedges, etc. In old poems he is generally represented as carrying a horn."

 And to underscore the Saxon heritage, one learned source bluntly says "there is nothing Norman in this name."

 Early Origins of the Hawart family

 The surname Hawart was first found in Lancashire at Heywood, a town and chapelry, in the township of Heap, parish and union of Bury, hundred of Salford.
 "Heywood, in the Saxon, denotes the site of a wood in a field, or a wood surrounded by fields; a family of the same name resided here for many generations. " Heywood Hall was long the residence of the ancestors of the baronet's family.